pennz/antlr_lifestyle/notes.md

 > well.

 So answer: just run scheduled tasks.
 Not go calling python...
 Not over-complicate it.
+Not easy to maintain.

+## parse by python, and then send it back to our go API?

 ## Message queue or not
 Queue: let python handle inputed sentences, and put it to handled ones.
 The un-handled ones can be leave there for analysis.
+Just like UDP.

+Anyway,  we need parse out our input, and put it to dataset.
+Or read it out from dataset, then back to dataset.

 ## for display
-Follow datadog agent? go just call python module?
+Follow datadog agent?
+Go just call python module?

+We use Javascript thing to show graph (html tools is more available, interactive graphs)